laro/Cone/README.md

         - ~~Size - Size -> SSize~~
             - ~~Problem: „-“ results in SSize, but „+“ results in Size?!~~
         - ~~The conversion of a negative number into Size lead to an error instead of delivering a HUGE size ~~

+## String, Char & CodePoint
+- cone::String with UTF-8 support
+    - Basic/standard unicode support (cone::String)
+        - Iteration over:
+            - code units (i.e. Bytes with UTF-8)
+                - „for codeUnit in text.asArray()“
+                - „for codeUnit in text.asCodeUnits()“?
+                - ~~„for codeUnit in text.byCodeUnit()“?~~
+                - ~~„for codeUnit in text.byChar()“?~~
+            - code points (always UInt32, with UTF-8, UTF-16, and UTF-32)
+                - „for codePoint in text.asCodePoints()“
+                - ~~„for codePoint in text.byCodePoint()“?~~
+            - grapheme clusters (i.e. may consist of multiple code points, default form of iteration, using StringView)
+                - for graphemeCluster in „abc 🥸“ (this is the default type of iteration)
+                - additional/alternative names?
+                    - for graphemeCluster in text.asGraphemeClusters()? (as
+                    - ~~for graphemeCluster in text.byGraphemeCluster()?~~
+    - Advanced support based on [ICU](https://unicode-org.github.io/icu/userguide/icu4c/) („International Components for Unicode“, „ICU4C“).
+        - „The ICU libraries provide support for:
+            - The latest version of the Unicode standard
+            - Character set conversions with support for over 220 codepages
+            - Locale data for more than 300 locales
+            - Language sensitive text collation (sorting) and searching based on the Unicode Collation Algorithm (=ISO 14651)
+            - Regular expression matching and Unicode sets
+            - Transformations for normalization, upper/lowercase, script transliterations (50+ pairs)
+            - Resource bundles for storing and accessing localized information
+            - Date/Number/Message formatting and parsing of culture specific input/output formats
+            - Calendar specific date and time manipulation
+            - Text boundary analysis for finding characters, word and sentence boundaries“
+        - „import icu“ adds extension methods for cone::String
+            - Allows iteration over:
+                - words (important/difficult for Chinese, Japanese, Thai or Khmer, needs list of words)
+                    - „for word in text.asWords()“
+                    - ~~„for word in text.byWord()“~~
+                - lines
+                    - „for word in text.asLines()“
+                    - ~~„for line in text.byLine()“~~
+                - sentences (needs list of abbreviations, like „e.g.“, „i.e.“, „o.ä.“)
+                    - „for sentence in text.asSentences()“
+                    - ~~„for sentence in text.bySentence()“~
+    - string.toUpper(), string.toLower()
+        - toUpper(Sting) -> String
+        - toLower(Sting) -> String
+    - Sorting
+- StringView
+    - to iterate over all grapheme clusters (i.e. may consist of multiple code points) of a string
+        - for grapheme in „abc 🥸👮🏻“
+            - „a“, „b“, „c“, „ “, „🥸“, „👮🏻“
+            - „\x61“, „\x62“, „\x63“, „\x20“, „\xf0\x9f,\xa5\xb8“, „\xf0\x9f\x91\xae\xf0\x9f\x8f\xbb“
+    - A bit slow, as it has to find grapheme cluster boundaries.
+    - It is recommended to mostly use the standard functions for string manipulation anyway, you seldomly need grapheme-based iteration.
+But when you do, this probably is the correct way.
+- CodePoint == UInt32
+    - to iterate over all code points of a string,
+            - for codePoint in „abc 🥸👮🏻“.asCodePoints()
+            - 0x61, 0x62, 0x63, 0x20, 0x1F978, 0x1F46E, 0x1F3FB
+    - Independent of the encoding (so, the same for UTF-8/16/32),
+        - called „auto decoding“ in D.
+    - A bit faster, but still slow, as it has to find code point boundaries in UTF-8/16 strings.
+    - Fast with UTF-32, **but** even with UTF-32 not all graphemes/characters fit into a single code point,
+        - so not:
+            - emoji with modifier characters like skin tone or variation selector,
+            - diacritical characters (äöü…, depending on the normal form chosen),
+            - surely some more …
+        - Often slower than UTF-8, due to its size (cache, memory bandwidth)
+- Char == Char8 == UInt8
+    - to iterate over all code units (bytes/characters) of an UTF-8 string,
+        - for ch in „abc 🥸👮🏻“.asArray()
+        - for ch in „abc 🥸👮🏻“utf8.asArray()
+        - for ch in UTF8String(„abc 🥸👮🏻“).asArray()
+            - 0x61, 0x62, 0x63, 0x20,   0xf0, 0x9f, 0xa5, 0xb8,   0xf0, 0x9f, 0x91, 0xae, 0xf0, 0x9f, 0x8f, 0xbb
+    - to iterate over all bytes/characters of an ASCII string,
+        - for ch in „abc“ascii
+            - Compilation error, if string contains non-ASCII characters.
+        - for ch in ASCIIString(„abc“)
+            - Exception thrown, if string contains non-ASCII characters.
+            - 0x61, 0x62, 0x63
+            - ‚a‘, ‚b‘, ‚c‘
+    - to iterate over all bytes/characters of a Latin1 (ISO 8859-1) string,
+        - for ch in „äbc“latin1
+            - Compilation error, if string contains non-Latin1 characters.
+        - for ch in Latin1String(„äbc“)
+            - Exception thrown, if string contains non-Latin1 characters.
+            - 0xe4, 0x62, 0x63
+            - ‚ä‘, ‚b‘, ‚c‘
+- Char16 == UInt16
+    - to iterate over strings encoded as UTF-16 with „.asArray()“
+        - for ch16 in „abc 🥸👮🏻“utf16.asArray()
+        - for ch16 in UTF16String(„abc 🥸👮🏻“).asArray()
+            - 0x0061, 0x0062, 0x0063, 0x0020,   0xD83E, 0xDD78,   0xD83D, 0xDC6E, 0xD83C, 0xDFFB
+- Char32 == UInt32
+    - to iterate over strings encoded as UTF-32 with „.asArray()“
+        - for ch32 in „abc 🥸👮🏻“utf32.asArray()
+        - for ch32 in UTF32String(„abc 🥸👮🏻“).asArray()
+            - 0x00000061, 0x00000062, 0x00000063, 0x00000020,   0x0001F978,   0x0001F46E , 0x0001F3FB
+- Char8 == UInt8, Char16 == UInt16, Char32 == UInt32
+    - (considered as _different_ types for parameter overloading)
+- So no ~~WideChar~~
+    - ~~Or is it useful for portable code (Linux UInt32 <-> Windows UInt16)?~~
+        - ~~You may use wchar_t then.~~